Senior Developer vs Lead Developer: Which One Do You Need?

 Updated on

-The Core Differences Between a Senior Developer vs. Lead Developer
+Differences Between a Senior Developer vs. Lead Developer

 • Lead developers act as project managers, directing the other developers on a project and performing code quality checks.

-• Senior developers focus on actually writing code and mentoring less experienced devs instead of running the project as a whole.
+• Senior developers focus on writing code and mentoring less experienced devs instead of running the project as a whole.

 Let's dive into the specifics of each role.